Harmonica-Men/AstroShare-Blog/README.md

 - **Multiple Colour Palettes**: I have created several distinct colour palettes, each with its unique style—ranging from more traditional to modern and alternative designs.
 The default palette, known as the **root palette**, is the primary theme that all users see upon first visiting the site.

 - **CSS Variables**: The different colour palettes are implemented using CSS Variables, which allows for dynamic and flexible styling of various elements across the site.
 This ensures a consistent and responsive design while providing a personalised experience for each user.

+### Fonts

+I used a combination of classic and modern fonts to diversify myself, I've integrated [Google Fonts](https://fonts.google.com/ "Google Fonts") to find a typeface that complements the website's aesthetic.
+For the main text, I've opted for [Montserrat](https://fonts.google.com/specimen/https://fonts.google.com/specimen/Montserrat?query=mon "Montserrat") due to its classic appearance.
+Its make it easy to read long sentences.

+### Icons

+As for icons and officious reason [Bootstrap Icons](https://getbootstrap.com/docs/5.0/extend/icons/ "Bootstrap Icons").

 [Table Of Contents](#table-of-contents)